Cezary-Nakielski/Project-Four-Forumbus/README.md

 One major bug was caused due to Heroku disabling automatic deployment to Github.
 I used the solution provided by Code Institute, which I found in Slack. - Manually setting up deployment to Heroku through terminal.

-Error I encountered - Refused to apply style from static/css/style.css because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.<br />
+Error I encountered - Refused to apply style from static/css/style.css because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.
 Solution I applied - Used {% static 'css/style.css' %} instead of href="static/css/style.css" in base.html.

 Since pylint in Gitpod did not read docstrings properly, I opted for using one-line comments.